USS Thresher (SS-200): Third and fourth

 Warned by ULTRA of four Japanese submarines operating off Tokyo Bay, Thresher was detected by one of them and fired on, without damage.

 On the morning of 10 April, Thresher sighted a large Japanese freighter.
 A three-torpedo spread was fired and all missed as the target escaped in the mist.
 When the target emerged from the murk, Thresher was not in a position to launch another attack and proceeded on her way.

 A second target was sighted later that day, and this time the hunting was better.
-One torpedo broke the back of freighter Sado Maru (3,000 tons) off Yokohama, sending it to the bottom in less than three minutes.
-The subsequent depth charge attack was delivered by three or four patrol vessels (one of the most severe of the war) caused Thresher to lose depth control and she plunged to 400 ft, which was below her test depth, before control was regained.
+One torpedo broke the back of the freighter Sado Maru (3,000 tons) off Yokohama, sending it to the bottom in less than three minutes.
+The subsequent depth charge attack was delivered by three or four patrol vessels (one of the most severe of the war), causing Thresher to lose depth control and she plunged to 400 ft, which was below her test depth, before control was regained.
 She then disobeyed orders and remained to assist Halsey.

 On 13 April, running on the surface to recharge her batteries, Thresher took a wave over her conning tower.
 Water cascaded down the open hatch and rushed into the boat, shorting many electrical circuits.
 For a short time, there was a significant danger that chlorine gas would be released, but quick thinking and damage control prevented any hazard.
 Eventually, all shorts were repaired and the boat pumped out.

 The next day, Thresher departed her assigned patrol area and turned her attention to gathering weather data.
 She conducted periscope patrols in the advance screen of Halsey's task force, searching for any enemy craft that could warn the Japanese homeland.
 She was detached from this duty on 16 April and, after evading two Japanese patrol planes, returned to Pearl Harbor on 29 April.

 On 26 June 1942, Thresher commenced her fourth war patrol heading for waters between the Palau and the Marshall Islands.
-On 6 July one torpedo struck home during an attack on a tanker off Enijun Pass.
-The two surface escorts were soon joined by aircraft and, after a three-hour depth charging, Thresher was able to resume her search for other targets.
+On 6 July, one torpedo struck home during an attack on a tanker off Enijun Pass.
+Two surface escorts were soon joined by aircraft and, after a three-hour depth charging, Thresher was able to resume her search for other targets.